 It’s pride month!
-And since celebrating love has never been so important, I decided to make a list of alternative GLBT movies you can watch, because let’s face it, who needs Blue Is the Warmest Color in another list?
+And since celebrating love has never been so important, I decided to make a list of alternative LGBTQ movies you can watch, because let’s face it, who needs Blue Is the Warmest Color in another list?
 The features gathered here goes from my personal favorite LGBTQ films to some pretty special ones that I have watched during the last couple of years, so I hope you like it!

 Departure (2015) by Andrew Stegall